 - Otherwise, the UE shall perform measurements of NR inter-frequencies or inter-RAT frequency cells of equal or lower priority according to TS 38.133 [8].

+NOTE 3: When NR intra-frequency measurements or inter-frequency measurements is triggered in UE, CAG capable UE should avoid to measure cells in the PCI range for which PLMN ID is not matched with the selected PLMN or the registered PLMN or PLMN of the Equivalent PLMN list if PCI range is broadcasted in SIB3/4 could be used to filter part of the PCI ranges, non CAG capable UE should avoid to measure cells in the PCI range if PCI range is broadcasted in SIB3/4;

 - If the UE supports relaxed measurement and relaxedMeasurement is present in SIB2, the UE may further relax the needed measurements, as specified in clause 5.2.4.9.

 ======end of the TP=======